lxmliu2002/lxmliu2002.github.io/README.md

 1. If you change the source code of the website, the livereload server will automatically refresh.
 1. When you finish the modification of your homepage, `commit` your changings and `push` to your remote REPO using `git` command.

-# Acknowledges
+## Acknowledges

 - AcadHomepage incorporates Font Awesome, which is distributed under the terms of the SIL OFL 1.1 and MIT License.
 - AcadHomepage is influenced by the github repo [mmistakes/minimal-mistakes](https://github.com/mmistakes/minimal-mistakes),  which is distributed under the MIT License.
 - AcadHomepage is influenced by the github repo [academicpages/academicpages.github.io](https://github.com/academicpages/academicpages.github.io),  which is distributed under the MIT License.
+- AcadHomepage benefited from the technical answers and intellectual inspiration provided by [Qwen](https://chat.qwen.ai/), a large language model developed by Alibaba Cloud, during its development and deployment.
+We sincerely thank the Qwen team for their support.